dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 **Leak**

-To generate a leak and basically to exploit the binary we will create a "fake" chunk that will overlap allocated chunks this is known as Overlkaping chunks https://heap-exploitation.dhavalkapil.com/attacks/shrinking_free_chunks.
-This can be trigger by creatign a situation where backwards concolidation https://sourceware.org/git/?p=glibc.git;a=commit;h=17f487b7afa7cd6c316040f3e6c86dc96b2eec30 will be executed generating this chunk.
-A good example on how to exploit this in a very similar way can be found on this excellent post by great pwner f4d3 here https://f4d3.io/hacktivitycon-pwn/
+To generate a leak and basically to exploit the binary we will create a "fake" chunk that will overlap allocated chunks this is known as [Overlkaping chunks](https://heap-exploitation.dhavalkapil.com/attacks/shrinking_free_chunks).
+This can be trigger by creatign a situation where [backwards concolidation](https://sourceware.org/git/?p=glibc.git;a=commit;h=17f487b7afa7cd6c316040f3e6c86dc96b2eec30) will be executed generating this chunk.
+A good example on how to exploit this in a very similar way can be found on this excellent post by great pwner [f4d3 here](https://f4d3.io/hacktivitycon-pwn/)

 To continue with the plan lets first create a heap layout that help us to achieve our goal